How to Enter Bali in 2026: Every Link, Form and Price

 Tourism police conduct random spot checks at popular attractions like Uluwatu and Tanah Lot.
 If you can't show your QR code, you'll be asked to pay on the spot.
 You can also pay at the airport when you land, but doing it online before your flight saves time and avoids any stress.

-My tip: Pay online, screenshot the QR code, and save it to your phone's photo favorites.
-The Love Bali website can be glitchy at times — if it's not loading, just try again later.
+Pay online, screenshot the QR code, and save it to your phone's photo favourites.
+The Love Bali website can be slow at times - if it's not loading, just try again later.
 Don't panic and don't use a third-party site.

 Having Wise and Revolut when traveling anywhere in the world is extremely smart, and Bali is no exception.